JohnHammond/ctf-katana/README.md

 * [International Code of Signals Maritime]

 	First drafted by the British Board of Trade in 1855 and adopted as a world-wide standard on 1 January 1901.
 It is used for communications with ships, but also occasionally used by geocaching mystery caches (puzzle caches), CTFs and various logic puzzles.
-You may want to give a look a the tool [maritime flags translator]
+You may want to give a look at the tool [maritime flags translator].

 ![https://www.marvindisplay.com/images/SignalFlags.gif](https://www.marvindisplay.com/images/SignalFlags.gif)